 Peta loves the variety of work involved in the construction of large, complex and challenging projects, managing relationships with colleagues, clients, designers, engineers, subcontractors and authorities.
 She is thankful for the chance she’s had to work with amazing people from all walks of life.
 “No matter who you are dealing with, from the project owner to the ‘tradie’, you should always treat everyone the same.”

 When asked about the toughest part of working with mostly ‘blokes’ Peta’s mindset is one of determination and focus.
 “If you take the perspective of I’m just doing a job and are inquisitive and ask lots of questions you will find support”, she says.

 She offers the following additional advice for those wanting to get into the industry: “consider doing a general construction management course, working in a small company to get a broad range of skills and experience, and then specialising from there.
-While construction management might not be as glamourous or as well-known as architecture there are lots of opportunities, and so many different things you can do with it.”
+While construction management might not be as glamorous or as well-known as architecture there are lots of opportunities and so many different things you can do with it.”

 Peta admits “it’s taken me twenty years in the industry to find the right place.
 I’ve had to try a variety of things; working with different companies, different sized organisations and in different locations.
 But everyone has a place where they fit the best.”

 5 Minutes with Peta Krahn

 There are too many to list, but the highlights to date have been captaining the Firsts tennis team, making lifelong friendships that continue to this day, Yarra Junction was always a blast, my first OS trip to the US, coming back to coach tennis after I’d finished school and helping with the CGA Reunions when I lived in Queensland.

 My Nan, who instilled in us the importance of education and lifelong learning and;